-TH Energy is a professional energy services company with \$22.2 million of Capital Assets.
-Until January 1, 2012, TH Energy owned and operated all of the street lighting assets located in the City and had the sole right to provide maintenance and capital improvements to the street lighting systems throughout the City until 2035, which services were sub-contracted to LDC.
+TH Energy is a professional energy services company with \$24.3 million of Capital Assets.
+Until January 1, 2012, TH Energy owned and operated all of the street lighting assets located in the City and had the sole right to provide maintenance and capital improvements to the street lighting systems throughout the City until 2035, and such services were sub-contracted to LDC.
 Effective January 1, 2012, TH Energy transferred a portion of its street lighting assets to LDC.
 TH Energy continues to provide street lighting system maintenance and capital improvement services to the City, and such services continue to be sub-contracted to LDC.
 See section 5.3 under the heading "Street Lighting Activities" for more information on the transfer of street lighting assets from TH Energy to LDC.

-TH Energy also provides consolidated billing services to the City, which services are sub-contracted to LDC, and operates a wind turbine located at the Better Living Centre (Exhibition Place) in a joint venture with TREC Windpower Cooperative (No.1) Incorporated.
+Until June 30, 2013, TH Energy provided consolidated billing services to the City, and such services were sub-contracted to LDC.
+TH Energy also operates a wind turbine located at the Better Living Centre (Exhibition Place) in a joint venture with TREC Windpower Cooperative (No.1) Incorporated.